Cats Don't Dance: Critical reaction

-Cats Don't Dance received a 74% approval rating on Rotten Tomatoes based on 23 reviews, with an average rating of 6.5/10.
-The site consensus reads, "Cats Don't Dance, but they should easily entertain all-ages audiences thanks to some colorful animation, sharp humor, and a catchy soundtrack."
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Todd McCarthy of Variety wrote: "Decked out with sharp and colorful design work, some well-drawn characters and six snappy Randy Newman tunes, this first entry from Turner Feature Animation goes down very easily but lacks a hook."
+Todd McCarthy of Variety wrote: "Decked out with sharp and colorful design work, some well-drawn characters and six snappy Randy Newman tunes, this first entry from Turner Feature Animation goes down very easily but lacks a hook".
 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four.
 He wrote the film "is not compelling and it's not a breakthrough, but on its own terms, it works well.
 Whether this will appeal to kids is debatable; the story involves a time and a subject they're not much interested in.
-But the songs by Randy Newman are catchy, the look is bright, the spirits are high and fans of Hollywood's golden age might find it engaging."
+But the songs by Randy Newman are catchy, the look is bright, the spirits are high and fans of Hollywood's golden age might find it engaging".
 John Petrakis, reviewing for the Chicago Tribune, noted Cats Don't Dance would appeal more for adults than children, but provided a good moral lesson on prejudice.
 He further wrote the film has "the sharp irreverence of the brilliant Who Framed Roger Rabbit.
 There are plenty of clever asides and witty one-liners, not to mention a few terrific supporting characters".

 Lawrence Van Gelder of The New York Times summarized in his review: "While the animated characters, bright colors and an appealing Randy Newman score may keep the children content, Cats Don't Dance is no saccharine fantasy.
-Its Hollywood references and dark satire constitute its real strengths."
-Jack Mathews, reviewing for the Los Angeles Times, described the film as a "startling miscalculation."
+Its Hollywood references and dark satire constitute its real strengths".
+Jack Mathews, reviewing for the Los Angeles Times, described the film as a "startling miscalculation".
 He next wrote: "It has lots of cute animals, some jaunty Randy Newman songs and solid, if uninspired, animation work.
-But blending parody and nostalgia about an era half a century removed from the lives of the core audience seems a foolish indulgence."
+But blending parody and nostalgia about an era half a century removed from the lives of the core audience seems a foolish indulgence".
 Rita Kempley of The Washington Post wrote the film was "colorful, but unimaginatively drawn".
 Also from The Washington Post, Jane Horwitz felt children "won't get the references to old movies or stars like Bette Davis and Clark Gable.
-Still, the action (however confusing), the music and the characters should hold even toddlers for a while."
+Still, the action (however confusing), the music and the characters should hold even toddlers for a while".